-Hodgkin's disease is a type of lymphoma.
+Hodgkin disease is a type of lymphoma.
 Lymphomas are cancers of the lymphatic system.
-They are generally subdivided into two groups: Hodgkin's disease (HD) and non-Hodgkin's lymphoma (NHL).
-Hodgkin’s disease is also called Hodgkin’s lymphoma.
+They are generally subdivided into two groups: Hodgkin disease (HD) and non-Hodgkin lymphoma (NHL).
+Hodgkin disease is also called Hodgkin lymphoma.

 The lymphatic system filters fluid from around cells.
 It is an important part of the immune system.
 When people talk about swollen glands in the neck, they are usually referring to enlarged lymph nodes.
 Common areas where lymph nodes can be easily felt, especially if enlarged, are: the groin, armpits (axilla), above the clavicle (supraclavicular), in the neck (cervical), and the back of the head just above hairline (occipital).

-Hodgkin’s disease is marked by the presence of abnormal large cells called Reed-Sternberg cells.
+Hodgkin disease is marked by the presence of abnormal large cells called Reed-Sternberg cells.
 Reed-Sternberg cells are derived from B cell lymphocytes (white blood cells).
-Reed-Sternberg cells are specific to Hodgkin’s disease.
-They are not found in non-Hodgkin’s lymphoma.
+Reed-Sternberg cells are specific to Hodgkin disease.
+They are not found in non-Hodgkin lymphoma.

 Click the icon to see an image of lymph tissue in the head and neck.

-There are two main types of Hodgkin’s disease:
+There are two main types of Hodgkin disease:

-Classical Hodgkin's Lymphoma.
-Classical Hodgkin’s lymphoma accounts for about 95% of Hodgkin’s disease cases.
+Classical Hodgkin Lymphoma: Classical Hodgkin lymphoma accounts for about 95% of Hodgkin disease cases.
 It has four major subtypes:

-- Nodular Sclerosis.
-Nodular sclerosis is the most common subtype, representing most HD cases.
-Younger patients are more likely to have this type.
+- Nodular Sclerosis: Nodular sclerosis is the most common subtype, representing most HD cases.
+Younger people are more likely to have this type.
 The nodes first affected are often those located in the center of the chest (the mediastinum) or the neck.

-- Lymphocyte Depleted.
-The lymphocyte-depleted subtype is the least common type of HD, occurring in only about 1% of cases.
-It is usually seen in older people and patients infected with HIV.
+- Lymphocyte Depleted: The lymphocyte-depleted subtype is the least common type of HD, occurring in only about 1% of cases.
+It is usually seen in older people and people infected with HIV.
 It is also more common in less developed countries.
 The cancer tends to be diagnosed when it is widespread, affecting the spleen, bone marrow, and liver as well as abdominal lymph nodes.

-Nodular Lymphocyte-Predominant Hodgkin's Disease.
-Nodular lymphocyte-predominant Hodgkin's disease occurs in about 5% of patients.
-It is distinct from classical Hodgkin’s lymphoma.
-The cells look like and are referred to as “popcorn” cells, which are variants of Reed-Sternberg cells.
-This type of HD typically affects younger patients and usually originates in the neck lymph nodes.
-It is sometimes confused with non-Hodgkin’s lymphoma (NHL).
-In fact, there is a 3 - 5% risk that nodular lymphocyte-predominant Hodgkin’s disease can transform into diffuse large B-cell NHL.
+Nodular Lymphocyte-Predominant Hodgkin Disease: Nodular lymphocyte-predominant Hodgkin disease occurs in about 5% of cases.
+It is distinct from classical Hodgkin lymphoma.
+The cells look like and are referred to as "popcorn" cells, which are variants of Reed-Sternberg cells.
+This type of HD typically affects younger people and usually originates in the neck lymph nodes.
+It is sometimes confused with non-Hodgkin lymphoma (NHL).
+In fact, there is a 3 to 5% risk that nodular lymphocyte-predominant Hodgkin disease can transform into diffuse large B-cell NHL.